What is the Petit Lenormand?

 Lenormand Fortune-Telling Cards © Zao-Gelli (Blaue Eule)

-You never need two Lord and/or two Lady cards in readings.
+You never need two Gentleman and/or two Lady cards in readings.
 If you choose to work with a set that contains extra cards, put the extra cards aside when commencing your studies.

 It is best to ensure that your deck contains the traditional thirty-six images.
 During its long history, numerous Lenormand Oracle decks have been published.
 Each one was different; some are intricate and others stark, some have verses and others had sigils!